BDC Hamburger Icon

 Open row

+Every business has overhead costs, which are fixed expenses such as rent and business insurance.
+There are also monetary and intangible costs associated with employees, training, marketing and other areas.
 Too often, however, businesses have inefficient processes that create unnecessary expenditures or waste other precious resources, including employee time and attention that could be better spent elsewhere.
-These inefficiencies can also slow operations, cause errors, and lead to employee frustration and burnout.
+These inefficiencies can slow operations, cause errors, and lead to employee frustration and burnout.

-Reducing “resource burn” – wasted time, money and other resources – is vital to your business’s long-term success and survival.
-We’ll explore the most significant operational inefficiencies and time wasters that cost your company precious resources, and explain how to streamline your processes.
+Reducing “resource burn” — wasted time, money and other resources — is vital to your business’s long-term success and survival.
+We’ll explore the most significant operational inefficiencies and time wasters that cost your company precious resources and explain how to streamline your processes.

 The biggest business inefficiencies and how to reduce them